spirit-island-builder/spirit-island-builder/docs/instructions.md

   - Remove All Growth Sets: Switches back to not using Growth Sets.
 All Growth Groups & Actions are preserved.
 - **Growth Groups** are clusters of Growth Actions.
 During play, the player typically chooses on Growth Group and then does the Growth Actions in that Group.
   - Add Cost: Optional.
 Allows for an energy cost associated with this group (as seen on Keeper).
+    - Non-Energy Costs: Optional.
+Try '1,dahan' or '1,custom1' or other icon names
   - Add Tint: Optional.
 Allows a color shift on growth options (as seen on Spread of Rampant Green).
   - Add Growth Group: Adds an additional Growth Group.
   - **X**: Deletes the current Growth Group & all of its Growth Actions